walofficial/wal-server/README.md

 **Authors:**

 - [Nika Samadalashvili](https://github.com/nikasamadalashvili) - Original setup and development
-- [nshelia-da](https://github.com/nshelia-da) - Original setup and development
+- [nshelia](https://github.com/nshelia) - Original setup and development

 For a full list of all authors and contributors, see [the contributors page](https://github.com/walofficial/wal-server/contributors).

 ## Security

-WAL follows good practices of security, but 100% security cannot be assured.
-WAL is provided **"as is"** without any **warranty**.
-Use at your own risk.

 _For more information and to report security issues, please refer to our [security documentation](docs/SECURITY.md)._